sourcehut-mirrors/drewdevault.com/content/blog/2025-02-13-On-intellectual-property.md

 to the thing in question.
 That may include, for example, the right to use it, to destroy it, to exclude others from using it, to sell it, or give it away, and so on.
 Property is this special idea society uses to grant you the authority to use a bunch of verbs with respect to a thing.
-However, being a social convention rather than a natural law, nothing prevents me from using any of these verbs on something society does not recognize as my property, e.g. by
+However, being a social convention, nothing prevents me from using any of these verbs on something society does not recognize as my property, e.g. by
 <abbr title='"I have a bridge to sell you" is an English-language idiom that refers to selling something you do not own to a gullible person.'>
 selling you this bridge</abbr>.
 This is why the social convention must be **enforced**.